warrior-cultures-and-training

 Social and Clan Identity through Animal Emblems

 Animal symbols were also deeply embedded in the social fabric of Saxon communities.
-They helped define who belonged to a particular clan or warband and served as markers of personal achievement.
+They helped define who belonged to a particular clan or warband and served as markers of personal achievement and social standing.

 Totemic Ancestors and Tribal Banners